 UK Council for International Student Affairs (UKCISA)

 UKCISA is the national advisory body for international students.
 They provide information and advice on all aspects of studying and working in the UK.
 For further information, see the UKCISA website.

 British Pharmaceutical Students Association (BPSA)

-The BPSA is the official student organisation for pharmacy students and pre-registration trainee pharmacists.
+The BPSA is the official student organisation for pharmacy students and trainee pharmacists.
 For further information, see the BPSA website.

 This page was last reviewed in April 2023.